6Marzel9/DMF/README.md

 Developed a dedicated API routing module to fetch account information, bypassing the Stellar SDK to avoid disruptions to xBull’s multi-structural operations.

 **Independent DMF Ecosystem Modules:**
-The DMF Minting, Trading, and Treasury modules are fully segregated and operate independently from the xBull infrastructure, ensuring modular integrity and seamless performance.
+The DMF Minting, Trading, Backend, and Treasury modules are fully segregated and operate independently from the xBull infrastructure, ensuring modular integrity and seamless performance.

 **Mainnet Deployment:**
 All modifications and module development have been executed on the Stellar mainnet to ensure reliable real-world operability.